 - Track findings that are repeated across multiple assessments and communicate these findings.

-- Upon completion of assessments, communicate methods employed, findings, and analytic.
+- Upon completion of assessments, communicate methods employed, findings, and analytics.

-- Provide technical support to ISOs in remediating assessment findings.
+- Provide technical support to information security managers in remediating assessment findings.

 - Provide technical support in network exploitation and evasion techniques to assist in comprehensive incident handling and forensic analysis of compromised systems.